Economic & Community Development

 - Please do not pile leaves around signs, mailboxes, or utility poles.

-Trash hauling services are provided by Republic Services.
-For more information please visit their website at http://www.republicservices.com/.
+Trash hauling services are provided by RaeKar.
+For more information please visit their website at https://www.raekar.com/

 If you are unsure of the time of your trash pickup, we recommend placing your trash cans out the night before your scheduled pickup day.

-Please call Martin City Hall with any questions.
+Please call Amanda at Martin City Hall with any questions.

 The City of Martin’s wastewater collection system consists of a network of approximately 125 miles of pipe.
 These sewer lines and mains, which range in size from 4 to 36 inches in diameter, must be maintained 24 hours a day to make sure wastewater is safely delivered from your home or business to the treatment plant.
 A crew of 4 sewer maintenance employees perform around the clock to ensure these lines are in good working condition through inspection, cleaning, and repairs.
 They also make taps for new service connections and perform short sewer line extensions.
 The sewerage system is undergoing continuous rehabilitation to prevent rain-induced infiltration and inflow from entering and keeping wastewater from exiting.
 For more information on these projects, call our office at (731) 587-4910.